abcpaem/weather-api/README.md

 So that I can better handle the various vessel crews.

 As a part of this ticket, please create a simple react page which allows to display the weather details for the typed in city.
 Using typescript is highly appreciated.

+## API Documentation
+You can use Swagger to see the api documentation, just run the api and then go to https://localhost:5001/swagger